dr-jts/recipes/meat/chicken.md

 5. Roast in one or more roasting pans at 425 for 20-25 mins
 6. Add tomates with 15 mins of roasting time left

+## One Pot Chicken And Rice
+* 6 Chicken Thigh
+* 1.5 c uncooked white rice
+* 2 Shallots (chopped)
+* 1.5 T Minced Garlic
+* 1 t Paprika
+* 0.5 t Cumin
+* 1.5 t Salt
+* 1 tsp Black Pepper
+* ½ tsp Tumeric
+* ¼ tsp Garlic Powder (optional)
+* 2.5 cups Chicken Stock or Water
+* Green Onion to garnish

+Optional Black Pepper Sauce:

+* 2.5 T Dark Soy Sauce
+* 1 T Sugar
+* 0.5 T Sesame Seeds
+* 0.5 T Black Pepper

+1. Season the chicken with paprika, cumin, salt, black pepper, turmeric, and garlic powder (optional).
+Rub the chicken to make sure it is coated well with seasoning.
+1. In a pan, drizzle in oil and turn the heat to medium-high.
+Place the chicken skin side facing down first, and pan-fry for 4 minutes on each side.
+Remove and set aside on a plate.
+1. Add shallots and minced garlic into the pan.
+Saute for another 1-2 minutes or until fragrant.
+1. Add the rice and mix well.
+Make sure the rice soaks up all the chicken juices and oil.
+1. Turn the heat to medium; place the chicken on the rice, and pour in chicken stock or water.
+2. Cover and cook for 20-25 minutes or until all the liquids are absorbed into the rice.
+1. In the meantime, mix dark soy sauce, sugar, sesame seeds, and black pepper.
+1. Optional: before serving, turn the heat up to medium-high, drizzle on the sauce, and mix everything, so the rice gets crispy on the bottom.

 ## Spicy One-pot Chicken and Rice
 * 6 pieces of Chicken Thigh (bone-in, skin on)
 * 0.5 T oregano